Tech-at-DU/SPD-1.5-Engineering-Careers-2/Lessons/05-MakeVoiP_and_Blog.md

 - I realized that I can implement scalable practices earlier in development using this technology/trick
 - After going through this pain, I hope others can avoid my mistake by developing better foresight and building products according to use estimations

+**What to turn in:**
+- create a document with a sharable link (a new google doc, a link to a post you made in your production blog, etc.)
+- write somewhere between 100 to 300 words
+- - This can be in a paragraph format or bullet point list that follows the examples if that's easier for you.
+The ultimate goal is for you to do some reflection, understand the value in creating short form articles, and ideally identify a way for this to integrate into your day-to-day workflow so you continue practicing it.

 Turn in a share link to the Blog Workshop assignment on Gradescope.

 ## 💪 Q&A + Wrap Up